ColOfAbRiX/figlet4s/README.md

 ### TODO

-* SBT code do deploy on maven central
+* SBT code to deploy on maven central
 * Split the Cat's IO package into a separate dependency and create two sections on the README to reflect this.
-* Controlled smushing and universal smushing should be the same option
+* Controlled smushing and universal smushing should be the same option for the end user
 * Test and improve speed and memory performance
 * Add support for Scala 2.12 and look if Scala 3 support is feasible
 * Create proper Scaladoc documentation for API